-The charity will face a few challenging years at it copes with lower revenue streams and higher rental expenses.
-These factors will have their full effect in 2018/19.
+The charity has faced a few challenging years at it copes with lower revenue streams and higher rental expenses.
 We remain confident however that the strength of its staff and strong capital reserves will enable it to overcome these tests and continue to offer high quality services to its beneficiaries.